Buy from USA | Buy from UK | Buy from DE | Buy from IT | Buy from FR | Buy from ES | ここでご購入を! |

 from machine import I2C,Pin,ADC #import libraries to handle Pins, I2C and ADC from time import sleep from pico_i2c_lcd import I2cLcd #import library to handle I2C LCD sensor_temp = ADC(4) #Internal Temperature sensor is connected to ADC 4 conversion_factor = 3.3/65535 def get_temperature(): #get temperature value from ADC 4 internal sensor reading = sensor_temp.read_u16() * conversion_factor temperature = 27 - (reading - 0.706)/0.001721 return temperature i2c = I2C(0, sda=Pin(0), scl=Pin(1), freq=400000) #initialize I2C port I2C_ADDR = i2c.scan()[0]. #get I2C address lcd = I2cLcd(i2c, I2C_ADDR, 2, 16) #initialize I2C display as 2x16 degree = bytearray([0x1c,0x14,0x1c,0x00,0x00,0x00,0x00,0x00]) #define a customized LCD icon for º (degree sign) lcd.custom_char(0, degree) #degree sign 'º' will be used as chr(0) in program while True: lcd.putstr("Temperature:\n"+str(get_temperature())+" C"+chr(0)) #display temperature to LCD sleep(4) lcd.clear()

-Step 4: Unzip file pico_i2c_lcd.zip ,you can see two files: lcd_api.py and pico_i2c_lcd.py.
-Use Thonny to open each file
+Step 4: Unzip the file pico_i2c_lcd.zip.
+You will see two files: lcd_api.py and pico_i2c_lcd.py.

 as following;

-Now you can see LCD shows:
+Now you can see the LCD display the temperature as follows:

-Temperature:
+Temperature: 25.01234 °C

 After the operation is complete, press Ctrl+C to end the command.